Compensation and legal action

 • well-maintained

-homes.
-Disrepair is when something we’re responsible for, has not been repaired within a reasonable time of it being reported to us.
+Disrepair is when something we are responsible for has not been repaired within a reasonable time of it being reported to us.
 If that happens, we have let you down and not met our own standards.

-If you are considering submitting a legal disrepair claim, we would recommend in the first instance to report –
+If you are considering submitting a legal disrepair claim, we would recommend in the first instance to report them by -

-If you are unhappy with the repairs service submit or progress a complaint.
+If you are unhappy with the repairs service, you can submit or progress a complaint

-Benefits of submitting a complaint through our internal complaints process, as opposed to submitting a legal disrepair claim -
+There are benefits of submitting a complaint through our internal complaints process, as opposed to submitting a legal disrepair claim such as -

 • minimised risk of repairs being delayed

-• this can be the case when a claim has been submitted (except for emergency repairs) or when repairs have been raised as part of a legal disrepair claim as we must liaise with your legal representative which can cause delays
+• This can be the case when a claim has been submitted or when repairs have been raised as part of a legal disrepair claim as we must liaise with your legal representative, which can cause delays.
+Emergency repairs are an exception

-• quicker resolution - claims can take a long time to be resolved, however, our internal complaints process ensures that we work to specific time frames to provide a response
+• Claims can take a long time to be resolved.
+Our internal complaints process ensures that we work to specific time frames to provide a response -

 • 10 working days for a response at Stage 1